-Many industry experts suggest a minimum of six wraps/bale when making baleage.
-Vermeer agrees with this recommendation.
-Various field and crop conditions impact the number of wraps/bale decision; please consult a local expert in your area as you consider this decision.
+Many industry experts suggest a minimum of six wraps per bale when making baleage.
+Various field and crop conditions impact the number of wraps per bale decision.
+Consult a local expert in your area as you consider this decision.

 Percentage of Moisture at Harvest

 - < 35% Moisture – Less fermentation.
 Requires an extra layer or two of plastic wrap.
 And needs to be fed as quickly as possible to reduce aerobic stability issues.